-- 5.1 Our curriculum is set out in Appendix 1, but we may need to adapt this as and when necessary.
-This is an overview and a further working document is used for specific year groups, to schedule individual lessons. - 5.2 We have developed the curriculum in consultation with parents, pupils and staff, taking into account the age, needs and feelings of pupils.
-If pupils ask questions outside the scope of this policy, teachers will respond in an appropriate manner so they are fully informed and do not seek answers online - 5.3 Primary sex education will focus on: - Preparing boys and girls for the changes that adolescence brings; and - How a baby is conceived and born.
+- 5.1 Our curriculum is set out in Appendix 1, but we may need to adapt this as and when necessary. - 5.2 We have developed the curriculum in consultation with parents, students and staff, taking into account the age, needs and feelings of students. - 5.3 Primary sex education will focus on: - Preparing all students for the changes that adolescence brings; and - How a baby is conceived and born.